 These recommendations look simple and may seem quite trite.
 Nevertheless, this doesn’t make them less valuable.

-How to Create an Interesting Blog Post
+How to Write an Interesting Blog Post

 Below, you’ll find a short step-by-step guide explaining how to write an attention-grabbing blog post.
 It’s a universal manual that will be helpful to both a marketer and an online store selling sports equipment.
 Let’s assume you have already found what interests your audience and planned the general structure of a blog post.